thephpleague/uri-src/docs/interfaces/7.0/encoder.md

 echo Encoder::decodeQuery($component);                // returns "/thi:s/is/a?simple%23=%20path"
 echo Encoder::decodeFragment($component);             // returns "/thi:s/is/a?simple#=%20path"
 ````

-Each static decoding method is component aware and will prevent decoding component specific characters in the context
+Each static decoding method is component-aware and will prevent decoding component-specific characters in the context
 of a full URI.

 <p class="message-info">The <code>scheme</code> and <code>port</code> do not requires a specific class to be correctly